Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 4) kind people

 In the first example - a numeral and a noun.
-There is no violation of agreement: both words are used in the prepositional case correctly.
+There is no violation of agreement: both words are used correctly in the prepositional case.
 In the second case - the comparative degree of an adjective and a noun.
-Both words are coordinated in the phrase (active case).
-The form of the comparative degree is created correctly: from the adjective "bright" with the help of the suffix -aysh-.
-The third answer is an unproductive verb with alternation.
-There's an error here!
-Correct form - want.
-In the last example, an adjective and a noun in the genitive plural form.
-The form of the noun is correct.
+Both words are agreed in the phrase (the instrumental case).
+The comparative form is created correctly: from the adjective “bright” using the suffix -aysh-.
+The third answer is a non-productive verb with alternation.
+There's a mistake here!
+The correct form is we want.
+In the last example there is an adjective and a noun in the genitive plural form.
+The noun form is correct.
 The phrase agreed is plural, genitive case.
 The correct answer is 3.

-Task number 6 tests your knowledge of the lexical norms of the Russian language.
-For the correct execution of this paragraph, you will receive one point.
+Task No. 6 tests your knowledge of lexical norms of the Russian language.
+For correct completion of this step you will receive one point.

 The task itself can be formulated in several ways:

-1) Edit the sentence: correct the lexical error, excluding superfluous word.
-Write out this word.
+1) Edit the sentence: correct the lexical error, excluding unnecessary word.
+Write this word down.

-2) Edit the sentence: correct the lexical error, replacing misused word.
-Write down the chosen word, observing the norms of the modern Russian literary language.
+2) Edit the sentence: correct the lexical error, replacing incorrectly used word.
+Write down the selected word, observing the norms of the modern Russian literary language.

 Note!
-You need to either EXCLUDE the word or REPLACE it.
+You need to either DELETE the word or REPLACE it.

-What violations of the lexical norm can be found in this task?
-(We are talking about SPEECH MISTAKES that are deliberately made in this task.)
+What violations of the lexical norm can be encountered in this task?
+(We are talking about SPEECH ERRORS that were intentionally made in this task.)

 Violation of lexical compatibility.

-For the correct use of words in speech, it is not enough to know their exact meaning, it is also necessary to take into account the features lexical compatibility, that is, their ability to connect with each other.
+For the correct use of words in speech, it is not enough to know their exact meaning; it is also necessary to take into account the features lexical compatibility, that is, them ability to connect with each other.
 Involuntary violation of lexical compatibility is a very common speech error.
-For example, a similar error can be heard in the speech of sports commentators: Although in these competitions our favorite skaters defeated, the spectators greet them standing (but: they win, they are defeated).
+For example, a similar error can be heard in the speech of sports commentators: Although in these competitions our favorite skaters were defeated, the audience greets them standing (but: they win, they lose).

-Some words are often used in speech in the wrong combinations:
+Some words are often used in incorrect combinations:

 meeting called